-Section: ACADEMIC POLICIES Title: Academic Integrity Policy #: SHB 1.0 Department: Center for Approved by: Faculty Date last reviewed/revised: Education Organization 6/20
+Section: ACADEMIC POLICIES Title: Academic Integrity Policy #: SHB 1.0 Department: Center for 11 5 5 Date last reviewed/revised: Education Organization 6/23 a.
+Cheating

 POLICY: Any act of a dishonorable nature which gives the student engaged in it an unfair advantage over others engaged in the same course of study will be prohibited.